Oral Microbiome and Dental Health: Why Bacteria Balance Matters

 When saliva production decreases, the oral environment can change in ways that favor the growth of certain bacteria.
 This is one reason researchers increasingly view saliva as an important contributor to microbiome stability rather than simply a source of moisture.

 Nighttime dryness is a common example.
 During sleep, saliva flow naturally declines, but persistent dry mouth may further reduce the mouth’s natural cleansing mechanisms.
-For a deeper look at how reduced saliva production may influence gums and oral bacterial balance, see our article on Dry Mouth at Night and Its Connection to Gum Health and Ingredients designed to support the oral microbiome
+For a deeper look at how reduced saliva production may influence gums and oral bacterial balance, see our article on Dry Mouth at Night and Its Connection to Gum Health.

 Factors That Affect the Oral Microbiome